Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 .. todo::
 	perhaps a tutorial on states, both for kernels and models?

-But now back to simpler examples of models again: a simple model is the threshold classifier, which receives a real value as input.
+But back to simpler models for now.
+A simple model is the threshold classifier, which receives a real value as input.
 If the value is higher than the internal threshold (the model parameter), then the model assigns a class label of 1, and of 0 otherwise.
-A second example is a linear model, which can for example map vectorial input to a lower dimensional subspace
+A second example is a linear model, which can for example map vectorial input to a lower dimensional subspace:

 .. math::
   f(x) = Ax+b

-In this case, we can say that all entries of the matrix A and of the vector b form the parameters of the model f.
+In this case, we can say that all entries of the matrix *A* and of the vector *b* form the parameters of the model *f*.
 Clearly, the linear model has more parameters than the threshold converter.

-In general, the way a model's parameters should be optimized of course depends on the criterion, or objective function, according to which the model should be tuned.
-Whether or not the optimal parameters can be found analytically will thus in general depend on both the complexity of the model as well as of the objective function.
-Many algorithms in general and in Shark are gradient-based optimization methods.
-That is, they require the model to be differentiable with respect to its own parameters.
+The way a model's parameters should be optimized of course depends on the criterion, or objective function, according to which the model should be tuned.
+Whether or not the optimal parameters can be found analytically will thus depend on both the model as well as of the objective function.
+Many algorithms in Shark are gradient-based optimization methods, which require the model to be differentiable with respect to its own parameters.